mgenware/go-triton/README.md

 </div>
 ```

-If you got `.LS` not defined then it's probably because you didn't have you template class derive from `template.LocalizedTemplateData`.
+If you got `.LS` not defined error, it's probably because you didn't have your template class derive from `template.LocalizedTemplateData`.

 ## Logging